mk0b/Interactive-Form-Project-3/README.md

 # Interactive Form Project 3
  Megan Katherine O'Brien's List Pagination and Filtering Project 3 as a TeamTreehouse Full Stack JavaScript Talent Path student.

-Grading Note: I am going for Exceeds Expectations.
+Grading Note: I am going for Exceeds Expectations and am ok with Meets Expectations.

 This project makes use of jQuery.